apache/skywalking/docs/en/guides/Plugin-test.md

 | --- | ---
 | applications | The registered service codes.
 Normally, not 0 should be enough.
 | instances | The number of service instances exists in this test case.
 | operationNames | All endpoint registered in this test case.
-Also means, the operation names of all entry and exit spans.
+Also means, the operation names of all entry spans.

 **Segment verify description format**